 If you’re a trail runner, The Hub Chamonix is the place to book a night.
 Okay, we’re very biased– Run the Alps is a partner in The Hub, and we use it for our self-guided guests who are looking to get to know the Chamonix trail running scene.
 What is it?
 Simple: a deluxe chalet located in a quiet neighborhood a 15-minute walk from Chamonix Sud.
 There are private rooms, a shared bunk space, large communal area– and outside is a large, secluded yard and (yes!) a hot tub.

 The Hub Chamonix is overseen by two Community Managers who are both trail runners themselves.
 You’ll meet casual trail runners, pro athletes, and folks in the business of trail running.
-At the Hub, there’s gear from The North Face and Salomon to try out, equipment to borrow, and plenty of good ideas from the Community Managers and other trail runners passing through.
+At the Hub, there’s gear to borrow, and plenty of good ideas from the Community Managers and other trail runners passing through.
 In short, it’s a great place to get inspiration, information, rest and have a little fun while you’re trail running around the Chamonix valley.

 With hundreds of kilometers of trails in the Chamonix valley, it’s hard to know where to start.
 Problem solved– Run the Alps has curated a half dozen of our favorite, classic trail runs in the Chamonix valley, with our friends at FATMAP.
 The High Trail Runs of Chamonix is a public online guidebook complete with FATMAP’s beautiful mapping and advanced tools.
 Plus, the maps can be downloaded for online use.
 Check it out!